fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 })
 ```

-Now let's create a couple of teams from the console, as well as a few memberships:
+Now let's create a couple of teams from the psql console, as well as a few memberships:

 ```js
 insert into teams (name) values ('toska');